Olyasha1/sf_library_upd/src/pages/posts/5-signs-that-it-is-time-to-change-the-e-mail-strategy.md

 If your organization's e-mail marketing has any of the above features, it's time to invest in a new solution.
 Take your e-mail marketing to the next level using various automation tools.

-Translation and adaptation of Lizzy Funk article https://theblog.adobe.com/five-signs-your-email-marketing-needs-to-evolve/
+Translation and adaptation of Lizzy Funk [article](https://theblog.adobe.com/five-signs-your-email-marketing-needs-to-evolve/).